AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module7/ex3.md

 (10 rows)
 ```

-### How much time do we have before a visitor calls the call center after visiting the "Cancel Service" Page?
+### How much time do we have before a visitor calls the call center after visiting the "Cancel Service" Page

 To answer this kind of query will we use the **TIME_BETWEEN_NEXT_MATCH()** Adobe Defined Function.